aaravtiku/Lab5_Starter/README.md

 # Lab 5 - Starter
-Aarav Tiku
+Aarav Tiku(worked alone)

 1) Would you use a unit test to test the “message” feature of a messaging application?
 Why or why not?
 For this question, assume the “message” feature allows a user to write and send a message to another user.

 I would definitely use unit tests to test the 'messaging feature'.
-A crucial test would be probably to ensure that the text that is being sent is identical and the same to the text that is being received, I believe
+A crucial test would be probably to ensure that the text that is being sent is identical and the same to the text that is being received, I believe.

 2) Would you use a unit test to test the “max message length” feature of a messaging application?
 Why or why not?
 For this question, assume the “max message length” feature prevents the user from typing more than 80 characters.